 These new FFSAI regulations will be in addition to the Food Safety and Standards (Labelling and Display) Regulations, 2018, which the regulator said would for the first time include mandatory labelling for packaged food items with 5 percent or more GM ingredients.
 While the FFSAI CEO said that this would help to “bring clarity”, CSE as well as others pointed out that the measure was not stringent enough.
 Also, there were questions about enforcement.

-“We recommend that limits for individual ingredients should be set in line with the EU regulations of 0.9 percent,” said FSSAI and stressed that the threshold level for labelling of GM foods refers to the maximum permissible level (in percentage) of unintentional and technically unavoidable GMO content in food that do not call for labelling and that a large number of countries including Japan, Canada, Thailand, and Indonesia prescribe such a threshold value of 5 percent by weight.
+“We recommend that limits for individual ingredients should be set in line with the EU regulations of 0.9 percent,” said FSSAI and stressed that the threshold level for labelling of Genetically Modified Foods (GM Foods) refers to the maximum permissible level (in percentage) of unintentional and technically unavoidable GMO content in food that do not call for labelling and that a large number of countries including Japan, Canada, Thailand, and Indonesia prescribe such a threshold value of 5 percent by weight.

 FSSAI also pointed out that the cost of demonstrating or verifying compliance to the specified threshold increased as the threshold level decreased.
-“The proposed labelling of GM food in India falls within the range of internationally followed threshold level and seems to be practical and cost-effective,” it stated.
+“The proposed labelling of Genetically Modified Foods (GM foods) in India falls within the range of internationally followed threshold level and seems to be practical and cost-effective,” it stated.

 This article was first published in September 2019 issue of “Processed Food Industry” (Monthly) Magazine